A-Mohamed1/A-mohamed1.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 title: Design and Analysis of a Cold Gas Rocket Engine
 date: 2026-01-01 13:32:20 +0300
 description: # Add post description (optional)
-img: i-rest.jpg # Add image post (optional)
+img: # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Holidays, Hawaii]
+tags:
 ---
 Project Overview: Design and Analysis of a Cold Gas Rocket Engine This project involves the comprehensive mathematical modeling, design, and transient performance analysis of a simplified rocket engine system.
 The study focuses on the gas dynamics of a pressurized oxidizer source and its temporal evolution as pressure depletes during operation.
 System Configuration and Specifications
 The engine model consists of three primary components designed to simulate high-performance propulsion:
-• Pressurized Tank: A 0.5 m^3
-  cold gas tank pressurized with air to an initial 200 bar.
+• Pressurized Tank: A 0.5 m^3 cold gas tank pressurized with air to an initial 200 bar.
 • Combustor (Heat Addition Duct): A one-dimensional duct that simulates a combustion chamber by adding thermal energy, raising the gas temperature to a maximum of 2200 K.
 • Convergent-Divergent (CD) Nozzle: A nozzle with fixed geometry designed at a 100-bar reference point to optimize mass flow rates and expansion.
 Methodology and Physical Modeling